-Milk may be credited toward the fluid milk requirement in smoothies prepared by program operators to meet meal pattern requirements for lunch and breakfast.
-Fruits and vegetables may be credited as juice (see below for additional information on juice and juice blends) in smoothies prepared by program operators to meet meal pattern requirements for lunch and breakfast.
-Yogurt may be credited as a meat alternate in smoothies prepared by program operators.
+Milk may be credited toward the fluid milk requirement in smoothies prepared by program operators to meet meal pattern requirements for all meals, including snacks.
+Fruits and vegetables may be credited as juice in smoothies prepared by program operators to meet meal pattern requirements for all meals, including snacks.
+See question two for additional information on juice and juice blends.
+Yogurt may be credited as a meat alternate in smoothies prepared by program operators for all meals, including snacks.
 Grains cannot be credited when served in a smoothie.
 For example, this 11⁄2 cup blueberry, yogurt with milk smoothie could contribute the following to meal requirements:

-Ingredient Crediting
+Ingredient

-4 fl oz fat free milk 1∕2 c milk
+4 fl oz fat free milk

-1⁄2 c blueberry puree, frozen 1/2 c fruit juice
+1⁄2 c blueberry puree, frozen

-4 oz low fat yogurt 1 oz meat alternate
+4 oz low fat yogurt